 Josh’s favourite activities include; Spending time with family, playing guitar, property investment, and building cars.

-Practice Coordinator
+Practice Manager

-Dee is our super star practice coordinator who handles all things day to day in keeping the business running as smoothly as possible.
+Dee is our super star practice manager who handles all things day to day in keeping the business running as smoothly as possible.
 Dee is a true Novocastrian and has worked in various administration roles for more than twenty years.
 Dee is a mother of two teenage sons and enjoys spending most weekends as a soccer mum.

 Dee looks forward to working and supporting the Happy Dots team and loves helping people get the best out of everyday, seeing people leave with a smile and a refreshed positive attitude.